g4v4g4i/ArgABM/README.md

 * _network-structure_ determines the structure in which the collaborator-networks are connected and with how many researchers information is shared

 * _knowledge-tracking_ if turned on: during the run information on the current state of beliefs and knowledge is collected every time researchers update their beliefs.
-When a run ends this information is written to an external csv file
+When a run ends this information is written to an external csv file. **Warning:** This data will get corrupted if multiple instances of this model with knowledge-tracking turned on are run in parallel (e.g. via BehaviorSpace).
+Therefore only use single threaded runs when collecting data via knowledge-tracking!

 Plots